 - 2.1 Angus Council is a public authority for the purpose of the Regulation of Investigatory Powers (Scotland) Act 2000 ("RIP(S)A") and has the power to authorise directed covert surveillance and the use of covert human intelligence sources.
 Covert activities covered by RIP(S)A will be lawful if the activities are authorised and if they are conducted in accordance with the authorisation. - 2.2 In some circumstances it is necessary for Council employees, in the course of their duties, to make observations of a person in a covert manner (without that person's knowledge) or to instruct third parties to make such observations on the Council's behalf.
 These actions are, by their very nature, potentially intrusive and may be challenged as breaching Human Rights (including the right to a fair trial, the right to respect for family and private life and the right to respect for property).
 RIP(S)A provides a legal framework for the carrying out of covert surveillance by public authorities. - 2.3 RIP(S)A covers two main types of surveillance that local authorities are involved in.
 The first is "directed surveillance".
 Directed surveillance is defined as surveillance undertaken for the purpose of a specific investigation or operation which is likely to result in obtaining private information about a person.
 The second is the use of a Covert Human Intelligence Source ("CHIS").
-A CHIS is someone who establishes or maintains a relationship with another person with the intention of covertly obtaining information from that person.
+A CHIS is someone who establishes or maintains a relationship with another person with the intention of covertly obtaining information from that person. - 2.4 Surveillance may require to be undertaken by various Council officers.
+For example:

-- 2.4 Surveillance may require to be undertaken by various Council officers.
-For example: - Community Housing Team officers investigating complaints of anti-social behaviour, such as noise emanating from neighbouring properties. - Counter-fraud officers investigating fraudulent Housing Benefit or Council Tax Benefit claims. - Consumer Protection officers covertly filming the activities of suspected dealers in counterfeit goods. - 2.5 Committee is specifically asked to note that the Council is not authorised to conduct intrusive surveillance under any circumstances whatsoever.
+- Community Housing Team officers investigating complaints of anti-social behaviour, such as noise emanating from neighbouring properties. - Counter-fraud officers investigating fraudulent Housing Benefit or Council Tax Benefit claims. - Consumer Protection officers covertly filming the activities of suspected dealers in counterfeit goods. - 2.5 Committee is specifically asked to note that the Council is not authorised to conduct intrusive surveillance under any circumstances whatsoever.
 Intrusive surveillance is surveillance in relation to anything taking place in any private vehicle or on any residential premises but not on common areas such as common stairs and closes.
 Surveillance is not intrusive if it is directed into a home or private vehicle from outside of that home or vehicle unless the information provided from the surveillance is consistently of the same quality as would be provided by having a device actually present in the home or vehicle.
-Therefore, activities such as filming goods being sold from the back of a car or monitoring the level of noise generated by an antisocial tenant (but not the actual words spoken by the tenant) are unlikely to be classed as intrusive. - 2.6 Committee is also asked to note that reports are submitted annually to the Council's Scrutiny and Audit Committee advising of the use of surveillance powers by the Council in terms of RIP(S)A in each financial year.
-The last report was submitted to the Scrutiny and Audit Committee at its meeting on 24 September 2020 (report No.235/20 refers).
-In line with Guidance from the Investigatory Powers Commissioner's Office, it is intended that reports on the use of surveillance will, in future, be submitted to the Scrutiny and Audit Committee quarterly.
+Therefore, activities such as filming goods being sold from the back of a car or monitoring the level of noise generated by an antisocial tenant (but not the actual words spoken by the tenant) are unlikely to be classed as intrusive. - 2.6 Committee is also asked to note that reports are submitted quarterly to the Council's Scrutiny and Audit Committee advising of the use of surveillance powers by the Council in terms of RIP(S)A. This is in line with guidance from the Investigatory Powers Commissioner's Office, that reports on the use of surveillance are submitted to the Scrutiny and Audit Committee quarterly.